 Bill is a lifetime Indiana resident and grew up working in the family bicycle business.
 Along with his brothers Charlie and Jimmy, Bill is a second-generation owner of The Bike Line, which was established in 1979.
-He is a proud father of two sons: Thomas, an active pro cyclist with the Hagens Berman Axeon Cycling Team; and Will, a high school senior and avid mountain bike rider who helped launch Carmel High School’s cycling club with Spencer Fields.
+He is a proud father of two sons: Thomas, an active pro cyclist with the Hagens Berman Axeon Cycling Team; and Will, a high school senior and avid mountain bike rider.

 Bill and his brothers are “Trek Legend” dealers and are committed to Trek and NICA’s mission of getting more kids on bikes and developing a strong mind and strong body through interscholastic cycling.
-Bill will be working with the founding members along with a network of Indiana Trek dealers to reach potential riders and develop high school teams around the state
+Bill is working with the founding members along with a network of Indiana Trek dealers to reach potential riders and develop high school teams around the state.

 Dean is also Executive Director of the Indy Cycloplex (home to the Major Taylor Velodrome), and the founder and director of Power Booster, Indianapolis’ premier indoor cycling studio.
 In his Cycloplex role he hosts several USAC and UCI cycling races each year.
 He has served on USA Cycling’s Collegiate Committee since 2010 and on the boards of the Bicycle Action Project (1998-2004), The Orchard School (2009-2015), and currently on the board of USA Cycling.

 Dean completed his undergraduate studies at Purdue University in 1988 before serving two years as a Peace Corps Volunteer.
-He completed his post-graduate studies at Butler University in 1999 while teaching at the Orchard School in Indianapolis.
+He completed his post-graduate studies at Butler University.
 Dean, and his wife Shari, live in Indianapolis and have two children.